zbtolon/get-support/quicktickresp.md

 ## Escalating support cases
 {: #escalation}

-As an {{site.data.keyword.Bluemix_notm}} customer, you can request further assistance by escalating your case to the {{site.data.keyword.Bluemix_notm}} Support Manager on duty.
+You can request further assistance by escalating your case to the {{site.data.keyword.Bluemix_notm}} Support Manager on duty if you meet one of the following criteria:
+  * You are a {{site.data.keyword.Bluemix_notm}} customer with advanced or premium support
+  * You are a SoftLayer customer operating under the SoftLayer Standard Support agreement

 Use the escalation process to surface critical issues or if you feel that your support ticket is not being addressed properly.
 When a case is escalated, the manager on duty reviews the information in the support ticket, engages the appropriate members of the {{site.data.keyword.Bluemix_notm}} support technical team, and provides you with appropriate updates.

-To escalate a support case, you must have {{site.data.keyword.Bluemix_notm}} advanced or premium support and you must have a support ticket for the issue.
+To escalate a support case, you must have an open support ticket for the issue.
 Also, ensure that you provided a detailed description of the technical issue in the support ticket that you opened.

  To escalate a case, complete the following steps: